alexrudall/anthropic/README.md

 ```

 ### Batches
 The Batches API can be used to process multiple Messages API requests at once.
-Once a Message Batch is created, it begins processing immediately.
-Batches can contain up to 100,000 requests and be up to 256 MB in total size.
+Once a Message Batch is created, it begins processing a soon as possible.

+Batches can contain up to 100,000 requests or 256 MB in total size, whichever limit is reached first.

 Create a batch of message requests:
 ```ruby